-Your registered office must be a Pennsylvania street address where someone will be available to accept legal notifications.
-This address becomes part of the permanent public record of your corporation.
-If you have a commercial office provider (like Northwest), their info is already on file with the state and you just need to list their name and county.
+Your registered office is a Pennsylvania street address where someone will be able to accept legal notifications.
+The person or business who accepts notifications at that address is your Pennsylvania registered agent or office provider.
+If you have a commercial office provider that provides registered agent service (like Northwest), their info is already on file with the state and you just need to list their name and county.
 Tip: We recommend Northwest as your registered office provider.

-List the total number of shares you’re creating.
-You must create at least one share.
+Unless you’re creating a nonstock corporation, list the total number of shares you are creating.
+Stock corporations must create at least one share.

 Want your business to start on a specific date (or even hour)?
 You can list a date and time up to 90 days in the future.
 If you don’t enter any information here, your corporation will begin upon filing.
 Tip: Most corporations skip this section.